-Fake ID cards are often used by those under the age of 21 to buy alcohol in the U.S. These cards have become both very popular and highly sophisticated.
+Fake ID cards are often used by those under the age of 21 to buy alcohol.
+These cards have become both very popular and very good.

-Persons under the age of 21 are buying and creating millions of fake driver’s licenses.
-This is despite holograms and other security features designed to reduce forgery.
-Highly-accurate replicas amaze authorities.
+Persons under the age of 21 are buying millions of fake driver’s licenses.
+This is despite holograms and other security features to reduce forgery.
+Highly accurate replicas amaze authorities.
 Some police officials estimate that half of underage high school and college students have fake IDs.

-Using the Internet, young people can obtain replica driver’s licenses for all 50 U.S. states, DC, and U.S. territories.
+Using the Internet, young people can get replica driver’s licenses for all 50 U.S. states and DC.
 There are thousands of sites offering them.

-An official of Florida’s Division of Alcohol Beverage reports that fake IDs are getting very good.
-In fact, so good that the agency actually has to use lab equipment to detect them.
+An official reports that fake IDs are getting very good.
+In fact, so good that they have to use lab equipment to detect them.
 The official teaches police how to spot fake IDs.
 He revises his training manual monthly to keep up with improvements in fake ID’s.

-States are spending millions of dollars attempting to deter the production of millions of fake IDs.
-Yet officials admit that as soon as they improve security features, bright young people devise ways of duplicating them.
+States are spending millions of dollars attempting to deter the millions of fake IDs.
+Yet officials admit that as soon as they improve security features, bright people devise ways of duplicating them.

 Prohibition Leads to Problems

-During National Prohibition in the U.S. (1920-1933), people were similarly inventive and persistent.
-Tens of millions violated a law they considered unreasonable.
+During National Prohibition in the U.S. (1920-1933), people were also inventive.
+Tens of millions violated a law they considered foolish.
 Speakeasies and blind pigs sprang up like dandelions in springtime.
-Bootleg alcohol flooded the entire nation.
+Bootleg flooded the entire nation.

-Illegal alcohol was produced at all levels of society, from ordinary citizens to the highest levels of government.
+Illegal alcohol was produced at all levels of society.
+From ordinary citizens to the highest levels of government.
 It included a member of the President’s cabinet.
-And it was consumed by all levels of society.
+And it was drunk by all levels of people.
 Even Congress even had its own bootleggers.
 And there were also high society bootleggers.
 In short, Prohibition was a disaster.

-There was widespread production, distribution, sale and consumption of illegal alcohol.
+There was widespread sale of bootleg.
 Yet the combined efforts of federal, state and local law enforcement couldn’t stop it.
 Nor could the might of the U.S. military.

 Drives Drinking Underground

-Unfortunately, prohibition drives consumption underground.
-There people drank large quantities within short periods of time.
-Prohibition always has this negative affect on drinking patterns.
+Prohibition drives drinking underground.
+There people drank large amounts in a short time.
+It always has this negative effect on drinking.
 It discourages moderation and leads to abuse.

-The only question is how long it will take us to realize and accept this clear fact.
+The only question is how long it will take us to accept this clear fact.
 And then to act on it.